Avoid a falling out over the dinner table by following our ground rules for borrowing or lending money to family & friends.

 However, if you’re the borrower, are you taking money from someone who is uptight and likely to put a strain on the relationship, or is the person relatively relaxed about money?

-Whichever role you are playing, both sides should agree the terms before money changes hands.
+Whichever role you are playing, both sides should agree on the terms before money changes hands.

 Lay down the ground rules